adamlingo/core_revival/README.md

 ### Production and Stage
 The app lives at:
-prod:  * updating live site link soon!
-stage: * TBD on implementation date.
+prod:  core-redux.herokuapp.com

 ### Hosting
 The app is hosted at heroku.
 DNS is hosted at Godaddy

-### Dev Flow
+### Custom Rake
-Read more about the dev flow: https://github.com/CoreEmployeeSolutions/core/wiki/Dev-Flow
+Read more about copying the production db: https://github.com/CoreEmployeeSolutions/core_redux/wiki/Custom-Rake

-### Deployments
-Read more about deployments: https://github.com/CoreEmployeeSolutions/core/wiki/Deployments

 ### Jobs
-Read more about scheduled jobs here: https://github.com/CoreEmployeeSolutions/core/wiki/Scheduled-Jobs
+Read more about scheduled jobs here: https://github.com/CoreEmployeeSolutions/core_redux/wiki/